Kreswell/kreswell.github.io/_posts/WhyIWantToStartAnADHDPhysicistsGroup.md

+---
+title: Why I want to start an ADHD scientists group
+subtitle: What I, personally, want to get out of it.
+date: 2019-07-27
+tags: [ADHD, physics]
+---

 I’ll be honest.
 I really only want to start a group for physicists/scientists with ADHD for my own benefit.
 But I figure if it benefits me, it will probably benefit other people too.
 So here’s what I’m hoping to get out of it.

 ### Awareness